Internationally Educated Applicant

 If you reside in North Carolina, complete the Live Scan application and follow instructions to have your digital fingerprints electronically transmitted to the SBI/FBI.
 Most North Carolina Sheriff office's will provide this service.

-If you reside in another state or country, North Carolina Board of Nursing issued fingerprint cards and instructions will be mailed directly to you following submission of your application for licensure.
+If you reside in another state or country, North Carolina Board of Nursing issued fingerprint cards and instructions will be mailed directly to you the following week after submission of your application for licensure.
 Fingerprinting must be performed by trained law enforcement personnel.
 Contact your local Sheriff or Police office for assistance and additional details.